gamma32/sql-data-warehouse-project/README.md

 └── requirements.txt                    # Dependencies and requirements for the project
 ```
 ---
-## References and Recognition
+## Credits and recognition

-	This project was created following SQL course from Zero to Hero published by *Data with Baraa*
+	This project was created following SQL course from Zero to Hero published by *Data with Baraa*.
+	Following this curse of 30 hours was the best time spent to improve, polish and enhance my SQL knowledge.
+	I am really thankful that people like Baraa make available such a valuable media content.

+All Course and its materials are completely free, and available, please visit Baraa's site for more great study material.

+- ✅ **SQL Data Warehouse Project:** [Course Link](https://youtu.be/SSKVgrwhzus) |

 ---
 ## License